LuizGsa21/p3-arcade-game/README.md

 Project 3 Arcade Game
 ===

-Recreate the classic arcade game Frogger.
+Recreate the classic frogger arcade game using JavaScript! :)

 How to Play
 ===
+Just click [here](http://luizgsa21.github.io/p3-arcade-game/) to play, use Chrome browser for best experience.

+Objective
+===

-Collect all the stars on the map to reveal the hidden key.
-Then obtain the key to advance to the next level.
+Collect all the stars on the map to reveal the hidden key, obtain the key to advance to the next level.

 Collectable items
 ===